Hinduism in Canada

 Hinduism is the third-largest religion in Canada, with approximately 2.3% of the nation's total population identifying as Hindu in the 2021 census.
 As of 2021, there were over 828,000 Hindu Canadians.

 Among South Asian Canadians – the largest visible minority group in the country – approximately 30% identify as Hindu, reflecting the strong cultural and spiritual presence of the religion within this community.
 After the US, Canada ranks second in North America having one of the highest percentages of Hindus in the Western world.

 Hinduism is one of the fastest-growing religions in Canada.
 According to the 2021 Census, there are 828,195 Hindus in Canada, up from 297,200 in the 2001 census.
 Across Canada, Hindu temples, cultural centres, and festivals such as Diwali and Holi play a central role in community life.
 In recognition of the contributions of the Hindu community, the Government of Canada officially designated November as Hindu Heritage Month in 2022.
-This month celebrates the culture, traditions, and ongoing contributions of Hindus to Canadian society, highlighting the values of inclusivity, diversity, and mutual respect.